 Mixing CBG and THC is similar to mixing CBD and THC in that both combinations can balance out THC’s psychoactive effects.

 However, CBG is known for enhancing focus and clarity, while CBD is more associated with calming effects.
-Each combination could provide different experiences depending on your unique endocannabinoid system and doses.
+Each combination of cannabinoid could provide different experiences depending on your unique endocannabinoid system and doses.

 Buying one CBG product that combines these compounds takes the guesswork out of the equation for users.
 Our formulation experts know the amount of each compound that works best together in a formula to complement each other’s effects.